oqtacore-group/medium-parser-to-md/README.md

-# medium-parser-to-md
+# medium-parser-to-
-A library that parse Medium article and convert to markdown
+A library that takes URL of a Medium article and returns its markdown version in a string.

+Proudly presented by Oqtacore software development: https://oqtacore.com.
+This library was created as a part of GameTrade Market development https://gametrade.market

 # Intallation
     npm install medium-parser-to-md